i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 Establishment
 -------------

-The establishment sequence is as follows:
+After the HTTP handshake, the establishment sequence is as follows:

 .. raw:: html